rieckpil/getting-started-with-microprofile/README.md

   </a>
 </p>

-» Repository for the Getting Started with Eclipse MicroProfile [Course Bundle](https://rieckpil.de/p/eclipse-microprofile-course-bundle).
+» Repository for the Getting Started with MicroProfile [Course Bundle](https://rieckpil.de/p/eclipse-microprofile-course-bundle).

 ## Specifications: